jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (ca) facilitating bargaining under sections 50A to 50I:
   (cb) fixing the provisions of a collective agreement under section 50J:
   (cba)
-  (cc) determining whether an employer has complied with section 69AAE:
+  (cc)
   (d) matters alleged to arise under section 68 because a party to an individual employment agreement has bargained unfairly:
+  (daa) determining whether an employer has complied with section 69AAE:
+  (dab) determining whether an employer has complied with section 69ABE (including, without limitation, whether the employer has avoided non-compliance with section 69ABE, as that term is defined in section 69ABA):
   (da) investigating bargaining under section 69O and, if necessary, determining redundancy entitlements under that section:
   (e) personal grievances:
   (f) matters about whether the good faith obligations imposed by this Act (including those that apply where a union and an employer bargain for a collective agreement) have been complied with in a particular case: